Kiyoshi364/websemantica/docs/main.typ

 Ali, et al.~#cite(<triplestoresurvey>)
 provide a survey
 with implementation details
-for efficient storage and query for such graphs.
+for efficient storage and
+efficient SPARQL#footnote(links.sparql11) query execution for such graphs.

 On the other side,